 "Awake?" said the assistant rabbi, "You should ask if I ever get any sleep."

-The Lord Buddha and the deva were staring at a writhing, contorting, shadowy mass illuminated only by light of lanterns.
-Incense smoke filled the air and formed little whirlpools.
-The shadows on the floor grew, shrank, and grew again in a rhythmic pattern.
+The Lord Buddha and the deva were staring at a writhing, contorting, shadowy mass illuminated only by the light of lanterns.
+Incense smoke filled the air and formed little whirlpools as the shadows on the floor grew, shrank, and grew again in a rhythmic pattern.

 "Huh?
 Who said that?
 Who's there?" erupted a deep, nervous voice.

 The Buddha took a step forward towards the mass of shadows, trying not to trip in the dark.
-"It is I, the ascetic Gōtama, having come to witness my teachings.
-And, wow."
-He gave the deva a look.
+"It is I, the ascetic Gotama, having come to witness my teachings.”
+The Buddha squinted, then gave the deva a look.

 "Um," the man said.

 "So, consort, shall we continue?" whispered the woman.
 The shadow shrank to one unit again.
 "I shall do whatever you say!
-I trust you..." and there was the sound of the womanly shadow kissing the other one.
+I trust you... now kiss me," and there was the sound of the womanly shadow kissing the other one.

 "Um," the man said.
-The shadow regrew and began moving rhythmically again.
+The shadow reformed and began moving rhythmically again.

 “Not as soon as I spoke the words, 'refraining from sense pleasures,' I knew that someone, somewhere, would take it to mean this.”

-"Nevertheless," the Buddha continued, "knowing nothing of this method, all I can say is: maybe there is really something to it."
+"Nevertheless," the Buddha continued, turning back towards the scene, "knowing nothing of this method, all I can say is: maybe there is really something to it."

-The deva considered this in silence, while the Lord Buddha squinted, considering something else.
+The deva considered this in silence, while the Lord Buddha squinted again, considering something else.

 "In any case I am impressed at how they have twisted it all up."